Fabo011/microk8s-cluster/README.md

 ![k8s big picture](./docs/bigpicture/bigpicture.png)

 ### Big Picture with private home network
 MicroK8s application frontends are securely exposed via a Cloudflare tunnel.
-To protect the rest of the home network, which is used only by a handful of people, do the following:
+To protect the rest of the home network, which is used only by a handful of people at home, do the following:

-- VPN (OpenVPN via Synology NAS or Wireguard).
+- VPN (OpenVPN via Synology NAS or Wireguard on Raspi).
 - Pihole to block adds and malicious domains.
 - Pihole´s upstream DNS should be Quad9.